-Section 5.1 There are several ways you can pay your plan premium or your late enrollment penalty (if applicable)
+Section 5.1 There are several ways you can pay your plan premium

-There are four ways you can pay your plan premium or late enrollment penalty (if applicable).
+There are four ways you can pay your plan premium.
 You can tell us which payment option you want to use at the time you complete an enrollment request.
 You may change the payment option for future premium payments by contacting Member Services (phone numbers are on the back cover of this document).